 Can you describe a typical working day?

 I don’t believe there is a typical day anymore, and to me that is what keeps it interesting and allows us to continually grow and develop as people and professionals.
-I have described a senior leadership role previously as ‘the fixer of everyone’s problems.’
+I have described a senior leadership role previously as ‘the fixer of others problems.’
 What I mean by that, is not that I literally fix them but that in my role my first duty is to support my team in whatever manner they need, be it solving a technical issue on a complex project or emotional support with a challenge they are facing at home or at work.
-In a given day I likely spend 50% of my time in meetings with my team or with clients and am always keeping an eye on industry news and changes in the market that might impact us or our clients.
+In any given day I likely spend 60% of my time in meetings with my team or with clients and am always keeping an eye on industry news and changes in the market that might impact us or our clients.

 Are there any particular challenges or unusual aspects to your role?

 Change is the only constant, so for me the ongoing challenge is managing and foreseeing change.
 Change is happening every day; we work in a complex environment where we need to have our eyes wide open to stay ahead of the game.
 We use the term ‘Future Ready’ at WSP, and we consider this in all aspects of what we do, incorporating into our design practices, when building our teams and advising our clients.

 What do you find most enjoyable about your job?